snipem/delete-forgotten-accounts/README.md

 Example
 -------

-If you run `python delete-forgotten-accounts.py --username yourusername@somewhere.com --password secretpassword --server imap.somewhere.com` the scripts parses your SSL secured IMAP server for all emails you ever received.
+If you run `python delete-forgotten-accounts.py --username yourusername@somewhere.com --server imap.somewhere.com` the scripts parses your SSL secured IMAP server for all emails you ever received.
 The result will be a file named `deleteaccounts.html` in your current folder containing links like these:

 [amazon.com](https://www.amazon.com/gp/help/customer/contact-us/ref=cu_cf_email?ie=UTF8&mode=email#a)